 Jewelry and Precious Stones

 India has long been considered to be the hub of the global jewelry market because of its low costs and and highly-skilled labour.
 India is the world’s largest cutting and polishing centre for diamonds.
 The gems and jewelry market in India is home to more than 300,000 players, with the majority being small players, so this is a great opportunity to go to India experience the culture, speak to jewelry dealers and see what opportunities are there.

-Jewelry is such a huge market in India with a market size of US $75 billion as of 2017 and is expected to reach US $ 100 billion by 2025, there’s no reason why you can’t take a piece of the pie and start trading in jewelry.
+Jewelry is such a huge market in India with a market size of US $41.65 billion in 2021 and is expected to reach US $ 70 billion by 2025, there’s no reason why you can’t take a piece of the pie and start trading in jewelry.